cloudmesh/classes/docs/source/overview.rst

 Calendar
 ---------

-.. todo:: Prashanth. add a calendar here with when what takes place on a weely basis
+.. todo:: Prashanth. add a calendar here with when what takes place on a weekly basis

 +------------+-------+------------------------------------------+
 | Date       | Week  | Sessions | Descriptions                  |